 Don’t you just hate hagglers?
-The people who complain about your price points being too high… especially when they try to negotiate you down, right?
+I mean the people who complain about your price points being too high, especially when they try to negotiate you down.

 Here’s how you can handle price objections: